Wilson McCoy: Communications with fans

-In a letter to a fan written in 1949, McCoy explained that:
+·In a letter to a fan written in 1949, McCoy explained that:

-In another letter to Joyce and Ken Browne, signed “Dot, Carol, Bob, Wilson, and Brownie,” February 21, 1950.
+·In another letter to Joyce and Ken Browne, signed “Dot, Carol, Bob, Wilson, and Brownie,” February 21, 1950.
 McCoy wrote:

 In the upper portion of the page McCoy added a brilliant ink sketch of the Phantom in front of his secret abode, the Skull Cave, with McCoy adding his artist signature below, "Wilson McCoy, 2/21/50," and writing an inscription in a speech balloon above: "Best wishes to Joyce and Ken Browne, from the Phantom family — Diana–Mama–Uncle Dave–Devil–Hero–Guran — and the Phantom."

-In a letter written on Sept 17, 1952, to Harrell Jacob Leigeber (Alabama, USA) McCoy wrote:
+·In a letter written on Sept 17, 1952, to Harrell Jacob Leigeber (Alabama, USA) McCoy wrote:

+·A 1952 drawing depicts the Phantom playing the tom tom drum conveying the message : "Phantom to West Point, Phantom to West Point-Coedets arriving - pull your shades down - Roger".
+Created for the 150th anniversary of West Point Military Academy (NY), that year, the National Cartoonists Society invited top comic illustrators to create one-panel humorous comics on the subject of West Point becoming co-ed.

-In a letter to fellow cartoonist Clarence Allen on April 3, 1953, McCoy wrote:
+·In a letter to fellow cartoonist Clarence Allen on April 3, 1953, McCoy wrote: